LFPy/LFPy/documentation/sources/information.rst

 how to set up a working Python environment using Anaconda with the standard pre-built NEURON binaries on Linux, OSX and Windows.

-Ubuntu 12.04 LTS 64-bit with Anaconda Scientific Python distribution
+Ubuntu 16.04 LTS 64-bit with Anaconda Scientific Python distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By far the simplest solution relying on no source code compilation.

 1. Download and install Anaconda using the 64-bit Linux installer script from http://continuum.io/downloads
 2. Download and install the 64-bit Debian/Ubuntu .deb file with NEURON from http://www.neuron.yale.edu/neuron/download
-3. Edit your .bashrc or similar file located in the $HOME folder, e.g., by calling in the Terminal.app "gedit $HOME/.bashrc", to include the lines:
+3. Edit your .bashrc or similar file located in the $HOME folder, e.g., by calling in the terminal "gedit $HOME/.bashrc", to include the lines:
     ::

         # make NEURON python module available to Anaconda python